cartysdk/CartyTopOnAdapter-iOS/README.md

-# CartyAdmobAdapter
+# CartyTopOnAdapter

-Enables you to serve CartySDK in your iOS application using Topon mediation network
+Enables you to serve CartySDK in your iOS application using TopOn mediation network